 Bird watching is more than a simple hobby, it is a way of life.
 It does not require expensive equipment or hard-core training but demands discipline, passion along with innate curiosity with a chance of getting outdoor from urban life and close to nature.
-One may calmly wait by a water body with a pair of binoculars to get close to the beaks searching for food, or run to catch a glimpse of the fleeting wings and capture the moment in the camera in hand, but the action is rewarded with magnificent colorful feathers and the beautiful songs of the avian world which is a marvel of Mother Nature herself.
-With a collection of diverse forest eco-systems, Bengal and her neighbors present a chance for the birdwatchers to experience a plethora of unique species of birds and other wildlife from up close in these following amazing places.
+One may calmly wait by a water body with a pair of binoculars to get close to the beaks searching for food, or run to catch a glimpse of the fleeting wings and capture the moment in the camera in hand, but the action is rewarded with magnificent colourful feathers and the beautiful songs of the avian world which is a marvel of Mother Nature herself.
+With a collection of diverse forest eco-systems, Bengal and her neighbours present a chance for the birdwatchers to experience a plethora of unique species of birds and other wildlife from up close in these following amazing places.

 01 – Lolaygaon

 A peaceful Lepcha Village near the famous Neora Valley forest are, Lolaygaon enchants visitors not only with a 180 degree panoramic Kanchenjunga view but also with the beautiful canopy of Cyprus and Oak trees which surrounds the village.
 Lolaygaon Valley Retreat is the perfect place to stay with fresh organic meals and to take a hike in search for birds like Mountain Hawk-eagle, Himalayan cuckoo, or a nightjar.